pachai2017/LotusApi2025/README.md

 ## Running
 Update `appsettings.json` or environment variables with the `Default` connection string for MySQL, then run:

 cd src/Api

 dotnet run

 Swagger UI will be available in development at `/swagger`.

+## Authentication

+JWT bearer authentication is enabled for the API.
+Update the `Authentication` section in `appsettings.json` (or override the values with environment variables) with your desired issuer, audience, secret key, token lifetime, and the list of in-memory users allowed to sign in.

+To obtain an access token, send a `POST` request to `/api/auth/login` with a JSON body containing `username` and `password`.
+Use the returned bearer token in the `Authorization` header (`Authorization: Bearer <token>`) for subsequent requests.